KYVENetwork/trustless-api/.github/README.md

 How are the data items stored and how do we index them?

-The table structure is the following: We have two schemes 1.
-DataItemDocument & 2.
-IndexDocument.
+We have two schemes:
+1. DataItemDocument
+2. IndexDocument.

 There will be exactly two tables per pool with the following naming conventions: data_items_pool_`poolId`, indices_pool_`poolId`

 **DataItemDocument**